En-Be/TardigradeOfMana3D/APPROACH.md

 - Iterate over actors in the level to see if player has lost
 - Iterate over actors to see if all pawns are dead
 - Display win widget when all AI controllers are dead

+---

+## Session 20

+Minutes: 10.50 -

+DONE
+- Refactored gun::pulltrigger to seperate methods
+- Spawning a shoot sound attached to the gun
+- Spawning an impact sound at the hit location